 Treatment of cause

-Treatment is difficult; it focuses on the cause (see elsewhere in THE MANUAL), particularly alleviation or moderation of hypoxia.
+Treatment of cor pulmonale is difficult; it focuses on the cause (see table ), particularly alleviation or moderation of hypoxia.
 Early identification and treatment are important before structural changes become irreversible.

 If peripheral edema is present, diuretics may seem appropriate, but they are helpful only if LV failure and pulmonary fluid overload are also present.
 Diuretics should be used cautiously because small decreases in preload often worsen cor pulmonale.
 Pulmonary vasodilators (eg, hydralazine, calcium channel blockers, nitrous oxide, prostacyclin, phosphodiesterase inhibitors), although beneficial in primary pulmonary hypertension, are not effective.
 Bosentan, an endothelin receptor blocker, also may benefit patients with primary pulmonary hypertension, but its use is not well studied in cor pulmonale.
 Digoxin is effective only if patients have concomitant LV dysfunction; caution is required because patients with COPD are sensitive to digoxin’s effects.